leon0410898/XPS13-9300-hackintosh/README.md

 English/[中文](README-CN.md)

-**Note1 : This guide may NOT work for 4K display user.
+**Note1 : ~~This guide may NOT work for 4K display user.
 You can install macOS.
-However you'll probably encounter black screen issue.**
+However you'll probably encounter black screen issue.~~**
+          **4K display is working now, but still some work to do.
+May release later.**

 **Note2 : I AM NOT RESPONSIBLE IF YOU MESS UP YOUR COMPUTER USING THIS GUIDE!**